Rekel

-Rekel (רעקל) or lang rekel (plural rekelech) is a type of frock coat worn mainly by Hasidic Jewish men during the Jewish workweek (Sunday-Friday).
+Rekel (רעקל) or lang rekel (plural רעקלעך rekelekh) is a type of frock coat worn mainly by Hasidic Jewish men during the Jewish workweek (Sunday-Friday).
 Though the rekel was intended for weekday use, some Hasidim wear it on Shabbat.
-However, a more formal coat, called a bekishe in Hungarian, is considered by many as a more proper Shabbat garment.
+However, a more formal coat, called a bekishe, is considered by many as a more proper Shabbat garment.
 The bekishe is usually made of polyester or silk, whereas the rekel is usually made of polyester or wool.
 By way of comparison, The New York Times described the bekeshe as a "fancier Sabbath version" of the rekel.

 Etymology

-The word rekel stems from the German-dialect word Röckel, a cognate of the High German Röcklein, one version of the grammatical diminutive of Rock (the other version being Röckchen; in this sense meaning a man's long coat, rather than a woman's skirt).
-Note that the Yiddish dialects are abundant with the use of such grammatical diminutives, in contrast to High German in which diminutives are used only rarely and in specific situations.
-Prior to the use of the rekel as standard Hasidic garb, Hasidic coats were generally buttonless, white robes with black or multi-color stripes, held together by a gartel.
+The Yiddish word rekel is a regular diminutive ultimately derived from the Middle German roc.

+Prior to the use of the rekel as standard Hasidic garb, Hasidic coats were generally buttonless, white robes with black or multi-colour stripes held together by a gartel.
 The change in Hasidic dress occurred towards the end of the 19th century, when the Jewish Emancipation became successful.
 The old style is still maintained by many communities in Jerusalem, even non-Hasidic ones.

 Design

 Unlike classic clothing, which has the button on the left side for women and on the right side for men, a Rekel (or other Jewish men's garment) is buttoned right on left.

 Rekelech are generally made of a black or navy wool blend or of worsted wool.
-Today some are made of 100% polyester.
-Many Hasidim in the past did not wear wool clothing, and the new polyester rekelech actually make it easier to keep the Biblical injunction against mixing it with linen (Lev.
-19:19; Deut.
-22:11).
-These garments tend to be light, and thinner than the average suit coat, since they are generally worn throughout the year.
+Today, some are made of 100% polyester.
+Many Hasidim in the past did not wear wool clothing, and the new polyester rekel makes it easier to keep the Biblical injunction against shatnez, the mixing of wool and linen.
+These garments tend to be light and thinner than the average suit coat, since they are generally worn throughout the year.
 Rekelech are usually sold as part of a suit with matching pants and a waistcoat (זשילעט), though they are also sometimes available as suit separates.

 The most common type of rekel is the double-breasted variety, but many other styles exist.
-These include a single-breasted version (typical of the Breslover Hasidim), and concealed button version, which many Gerer, Bobover and Sanz-Klausenburger Hasidim wear.
-There is also a single breasted version with a shawl collar and attached gartel.
-Several styles of unlined rekelech exist, which are typically worn in hot weather, and often conform to the styles noted above.
+These include a single-breasted version (typical of Breslover Hasidim), and a concealed button version, which many Gerer, Bobover and Klausenburger Hasidim wear.
+There is also a single-breasted version with a shawl collar and attached gartel.
+Several styles of unlined rekelech exist, typically worn in hot weather and often conforming to the styles noted above.
 All rekelech share a right over left button style, the opposite of what one would find on most men's clothing.
 Unlike most long coats rekelech tend not to have walking vents, but some of the concealed button and single-breasted rekelech do.